 What is excessive daytime sleepiness (EDS) due to narcolepsy?

-EDS is a medical condition that can leave you feeling tired all the time and give you an irresistible need to sleep during the day.
+EDS is a medical condition that can leave you feeling sleepy all the time, and you may have a need to sleep during the day.
+This can lead to problems with work, school, activities, hobbies, and even your relationships.

 Common signs and symptoms of EDS due to narcolepsy include: